-Disclaimer: We are not financial professionals.
-Please consult an actual financial professional and/or do your own research before making important financial decisions.
+We are not finance professionals.
+Consult with a certified financial planner with fiduciary responsibility and/or do your own research before making any important financial decisions.

 Here’s our last ask the grumpies on realistic 529 numbers.
 This post also has links to calculators.

 Here’s a forbes article on the topic.
 They recommend saving 75% of the expected cost of college, whatever that means.

 In the previous ask the grumpies, we were talking about a situation in which the oldest of multiple kids hadn’t started college yet.
 There’s less leeway to making oversaving mistakes when you only have one person that it can benefit, rather than obvious people you can pass a plan to.
 Maybe you our your spouse have additional education you can get that isn’t paid for by your employers?
 Age 10 is a bit early to know if graduate school is a definite thing.

 If you can’t think of any obvious educational use for excess money, then it might be a better idea to stop using the 529 (giving up some of the tax advantages) and put targeted money in another accessible account.
 You have to pay a 10% penalty plus any taxes on earnings for anything that you withdraw for an unauthorized use.
 Having to pay tax on the earnings is something you would have had to do anyway if you hadn’t put the money into a tax advantaged account in the first place.
 A 10% penalty is a lot, but it’s not the end of the world, especially if you’re high income.
 So if you do over-contribute, you’ll survive.
 But you will also survive if you have to cash flow or take out temporary loans.